ropensci-archive/learngganimate/example_heart_pumping.md

 ```

 I can’t get this `transition_states` function to work and am not sure
 why.
-It worked under an older version of gganimate.
-Then i updated the
+It worked under an older version of `gganimate`.
+Then I updated the
-package and now I get an error? this is the error
+package and now I get an error.

+This is the error:

 > Error in is\_quosure(e2) : argument “e2” is missing, with no default